YinJC/uk-tex-faq/FAQ-isitanum.md

----
-layout: page
-title: Is the argument a number?
+# Is the argument a number?
----

 TeX's own lexical analysis doesn't offer the macro programmer terribly much support: while category codes will distinguish letters